mesosphere-backup/dcos-vagrant/examples/java-spring/README.md

 **Access Java-Spring App**

-Hit the load balanced endpoint multiple times to be proxied to different workers.
+Hit the load balanced endpoint multiple times to be proxied to different agent nodes.

 ```bash